lahmenev/Spring_Boot_ripper/README.md

 Little bit discriptions:

 1) First of all this example works with own starter with any configurations.
-You can find this starter in boot-ripper-starter repository and add it as dependancy in pom.xml
+You can find this starter in boot-ripper-starter repository and add it as dependancy in pom.xml (https://github.com/lahmenev/Boot-ripper-starter.git).

 2) This example contains DeveloperService bean with schediling.
 It crates only with active profile "DEV" (@Profile("DEV")). boot-ripper-starter responsible for logic sets activ profile.

 3) Next stage is adding bean ProdNotificationListener.
 It has the same name as boot-ripper-starter bean that responsible for sending email on console.
 It is same logic as we have custom DataSource configuration in Spring Boot.
-In this case Spring disable default configeration
+In this case Spring disable default configeration.

 #Getting started